 Figure 1.
 Illustration of WLAN systems with the dual CSI feedback.

 Furthermore, in order to improve the reliability for subband CSI, the AIML technique based on the K-means algorithm is exploited in the codebook generation [5].
 As shown in Fig.2, it finds a predefined number of centroids of data samples in an iterative manner.
 This process continues by updating the centroid in each cluster until the average Euclidean distance (ED) between the centroid and the data samples is minimized.
 The converged centroids are selected as the final codebook.
-The difference to the conventional K-means algorithm is that it finds a new centroid in terms of the minimum ED in each cluster, while the conventional K-means algorithm computes the mean of the data samples in each cluster to obtain the centroid.
+The difference to the conventional K-means algorithm is that the proposed one finds a new centroid in terms of the minimum ED in each cluster, while the conventional K-means algorithm computes the mean of the data samples in each cluster to obtain the centroid.
 For fast convergence, the DFT-codebook is used for the initial centroid of the algorithm.

 Figure 2.
 An example of the K-means algorithm iteration.